Taco Cabana: IPO and imitators

 In the late 1980s and early 1990s, the success of Taco Cabana encouraged imitators such as Two Pesos.
 In January 1987 Taco Cabana filed a suit against Two Pesos for allegedly duplicating Taco Cabana's branding style.
 Two Pesos lost the case and appealed, and in 1992 the Supreme Court ruled in favor of Taco Cabana and awarded the company $3.7 million in damages.

 In 1992 Taco Cabana went public with its first stock offering, and ended the year with 17 restaurants.
 In January 1993 Taco Cabana announced that it was purchasing cash-strapped Two Pesos' restaurant assets in exchange for 940,000 shares of Taco Cabana stock, valued at approximately $22 million.
 For $30 million, the sale included all 30 San Antonio restaurants of Two Pesos.
 Taco Cabana converted most Two Pesos locations into Taco Cabana restaurants, closed others and sold the associated Shortstop Hamburger chain.

 Taco Cabana sales hit a high in 1994 at $127 million.
-That year, Stehling decided to resign as chairman and was succeeded by Richard Cervera.
+That year, Stehling resigned as chairman and was succeeded by Richard Cervera.
 Despite the rise in revenues the company saw while Cervera was in charge, stock prices for Taco Cabana drastically dropped, and Cervera resigned in 1995 and was replaced by Stephen Clark.

 Business model change and purchase

 In 1995, Cervera resigned as president for a position with the House of Blues, remaining chairman and CEO.

 Stephen Clark was appointed both COO and president.
 Clark began an evaluation of Taco Cabana's operations with his own management team.
 He closed several of the company-owned restaurants, restructured some of the franchisee debt, sold assets not related to restaurants, and slowed the expansion.
 In 1996, Taco Cabana introduced a new type of restaurant to the Dallas-Fort Worth area which was reminiscent of an old Mexican cafe.
-It featured a rounded front, clay tile roofing, aged wood paneling and stainless steel counter tops.
-As customer visits and profits increased there were plans to extend the designs to new restaurants.
+It featured a rounded front, clay tile roofing, aged wood paneling, and stainless steel counter tops.
+As customer visits and profits increased, there were plans to extend the designs to new restaurants.